 it says here / read this / it says there / is a definite / sign / look / for the unambiguous / we’re fired up / on noise / we’re deciphered / auto-mobile / we have knowledge / where the word / says so / it says it there / no error — Diarmuid G. McKernan, Voice of Noise, from Bleeding Lines ‘77

 Those who identified with Nasrul saw him as an adventurer willing to transgress accepted modes of the rationale of communication.
 He showed that the ground of being was a banquet laid out before them at which all present were consumed by the privilege of free choice, not granted automatically, nevertheless available to them as sentient creatures should they so choose.

 In their story, N was an anti-hero conqueror of other planets, an astonishingly gifted yet terribly flawed individual.
 He had appetites he would satisfy but not be controlled by.
 He would put them to use to advance his ambitions ruthlessly.
 He was not a man to make a snap judgement.

 The gongs sounded.
-In the empty moment there was an event beyond description.
+That moment there was an event beyond description.
 It seemed from the outside that N had been stopped in his tracks.
 The request for location was transmitted and he repeated it obediently.
 His body and mind were found in perception.
 In perceiving, the reader’s whole character would be enriched a thousandfold.

 However, N would play a trick on one’s memory.
 When one thought one could summon him, he became elusive — outside even the trained eye.
-If everything was subject to knowledge and communication, there would be such a repetition of the ascent of man as pertained to literary knowledge of N, so much so that it would sufficiently demonstrate the phantom of power.
+If everything was subject to knowledge and communication, there would be such a repetition of the ascent of man as pertained to literary knowledge of N, so much so that it would sufficiently demonstrate its power was a phantom.